vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 The `Storage` component,

-- can save `UserPref` objects in json format and read it back.
+- Saves`UserPref` objects in json format and read it back.
-- can save the word bank data, such as `Deck`, `Entry`, `Word` and `Translation` in json format and read it back.
+- Saves the word bank data, such as `Deck`, `Entry`, `Word` and `Translation` in json format and read it back.
-- can save the statistics and scores of each individual quiz ``
+- Saves the statistics and scores of each individual quiz taken by the user.

 Each `Word` and `Translation` is saved in a `JsonAdaptedWord `and `JsonAdaptedTranslation` object respectively.
 Each `Entry` is saved in a `JsonAdaptedEntry` object, consisting of a `JsonAdaptedWord` and `JsonAdaptedTranslation`.
 Each `Deck` is saved in a `JsonAdaptedDeck` object, consisting of a list of `JsonAdaptedEntry`.